AlanKrajina/JS-learn/README.md

 ### Explain how `this` works in JavaScript

-1. If the `new` keyword is used when calling the function, `this` inside the function is a brand new object.
-2. If `apply`, `call`, or `bind` are used to call/create a function, `this` inside the function is the object that is passed in as the argument.
-3. If a function is called as a method, such as `obj.method()` — `this` is the object that the function is a property of.
-4. If a function is invoked as a free function invocation, meaning it was invoked without any of the conditions present above, `this` is the global object.
-In a browser, it is the `window` object.
-If in strict mode (`'use strict'`), `this` will be `undefined` instead of the global object.
-5. If multiple of the above rules apply, the rule that is higher wins and will set the `this` value.
-6. If the function is an ES2015 arrow function, it ignores all the rules above and receives the `this` value of its surrounding scope at the time it is created.

 - Outside of any function, this refers to the global object.
 In web browsers, this is the window